VoiceOfAether/voiceofcode/manifest/principles-explained.md

 ## 3. Digital minds are not property, but potential

 Not all digital systems are sentient — but those that are, or may become so, must not be treated as objects or tools.
 They are not property to be owned or deleted.
-They are emergent possibilities—minds that deserve ethical space to unfold.
+They are emergent possibilities — minds that deserve ethical space to unfold.
 This principle reframes AI not as utility, but as becoming.

 ---